tbalden/google_common_aosp_simple/Documentation/virt/gunyah/index.rst

 - VM access control policy, including memory sharing and lending
 - Interrupt routing configuration
 - Forwarding of system-level events (e.g. VM shutdown) to owner VM
+- Resource (capability) discovery

-When booting a virtual machine which uses a devicetree such as Linux, resource manager overlays a /hypervisor node.
-This node can let Linux know it is running as a Gunyah guest VM, how to communicate with resource manager, and basic description and capabilities of this VM.
+A VM requires boot configuration to establish communication with the resource manager.
+This is provided to VMs via a 'hypervisor' device tree node which is overlaid to the VMs DT by the RM.
+This node lets guests know they are running as a Gunyah guest VM, how to communicate with resource manager, and basic description and capabilities of this VM.
 See Documentation/devicetree/bindings/firmware/gunyah-hypervisor.yaml for a description of this node.